-Cash and cash equivalents include cash on hand and cash at current bank accounts.
+Cash and cash equivalents include cash on hand and cash at current bank accounts, reverse repo receivables and deposits with maturities of up to three months.
 Cash and cash equivalents are carried at AC because: (i) they are held for collection of contractual cash flows and those cash flows represent SPPI, and (ii) they are not designated at FVTPL.